nrfconnect/sdk-nrf/samples/cellular/lwm2m_carrier/sample_description.rst

 Building with overlay
 =====================

-To build with a Kconfig overlay, pass it to the build system using the ``OVERLAY_CONFIG`` CMake variable, as shown in the following example:
+To build with a Kconfig overlay, pass it to the build system using the ``EXTRA_CONF_FILE`` CMake variable, as shown in the following example:

 .. parsed-literal::
    :class: highlight

-   west build -b *build_target* -- -DOVERLAY_CONFIG=overlay-shell.conf
+   west build -b *build_target* -- -DEXTRA_CONF_FILE=overlay-shell.conf

 |build_target|